No. 77 Squadron RAF: History

-No. 77 Squadron was formed on 1 October 1916 at Edinburgh, and was equipped with B.E.2 and B.E.12 aircraft.
-The squadron disbanded at RAF Turnhouse on 13 June 1919.
+First World War - Home defence

+No. 77 Squadron Royal Flying Corps (RFC) was formed on 1 October 1916 at Edinburgh, from a nucleus of personnel from 51 Squadron.
+It was a Home Defence fighter squadron equipped with B.E.2 and B.E.12 aircraft, and with several detachments on the south-east coast of Scotland.
+In February 1917, with the threat from German Zeppelin attacks considered to be contained, and an urgent need for night flying qualified pilots to man night bomber squadrons to operate over the Western Front, consideration was given to disbanding and 75 and 77 Squadrons, but instead, pilots were detached from several home defence squadrons to form the new 100 Squadron.
+While the squadron remained operational, it was badly understrength - on 7 March 1917, it had five aircraft, and eight pilots, compared with an establishment strength of eighteen of each.
+On 1 April 1917 the squadron concentrated its aircraft at Turnhouse (now Edinburgh Airport).
+On 28 August 1917, in a re-organisation of the RFC's Home Defence forces, three wings were formed, with 77 Squadron becoming part of the Northern Wing.
+On 1 April 1918, the Royal Flying Corps, and Royal Naval Air Service combined to form the Royal Air Force (RAF).
+The RAF squadrons retained their existing number, with 77 Squadron becoming No. 77 Squadron Royal Air Force.
+During April 1918, the squadron moved to Penston, east of Edinburgh.
+The squadron disbanded on 13 June 1919.

+Bomber squadron

 The squadron was reformed on 14 June 1937, at RAF Finningley from 'B' Flight of No. 102 Squadron.
 It operated the Hawker Audax until November 1937, then re-equipped with the Vickers Wellesley.
 In 1938 the squadron moved to RAF Driffield, to form part of No. 4 Group, and re-equipped with Armstrong Whitworth Whitleys.
 The squadron joined Coastal Command in May 1942 and was engaged in anti-submarine patrols, based at RAF Chivenor.

 In October 1942, the squadron converted to Halifaxes at RAF Elvington, moving to RAF Full Sutton in May 1944.
 On 8 May 1945 the squadron joined Transport Command, and in July 1945 re-equipped with Douglas Dakotas.
-The squadron moved to Broadwell in August 1945 followed by a posting to India in October 1945.
+The squadron moved to RAF Broadwell in August 1945 followed by a posting to India in October 1945.
 The squadron was disbanded by being renumbered as No. 31 Squadron on 1 November 1946.

 It was reformed at Broadwell in December 1946 when No. 271 Squadron was re-numbered.
 The squadron operated Dakotas during the Berlin Airlift and then disbanded on 1 June 1949 at RAF Waterbeach.